 The Scientific Testimony

 It's worth very briefly noting how scientific observations are consistent with the idea that the universe came into existence out of nothing rather than existing eternally or forming from pre-existing material.
 Modern astrophysics has confirmed by both mathematics and observation that the universe is continually expanding.3 This does not mean that the matter in the universe is spreading out into open space, but rather that space itself is expanding.
 This being the case, the universe was smaller in the past than it is today.
 If we trace it back, there is a maximum age for the universe.
-There is a point at which the universe reduces down to a single point, and then to nothing.
+It eventually reduces back to a single point, and then to nothing.
+The universe can, of course, be much younger than this.
+God need not have created the universe as a single point.
+He could have created (and, indeed, did create) the universe more fully developed than that and it has expended from there.
+The point is, even if we knew nothing of when or how God created, we could still look around and know for sure that the universe was, indeed, brought into existence from nothing.
+An expanding universe must have a starting point.
 Even time and space could not exist before this point.
-Without any sort of universe, without even time or space, there can be no preexisting material substance.
+Without any sort of universe, not even time or space, there can be no preexisting material substance.
 There is no matter from which the universe could be formed.
-Thus, even secular scientists agree that the universe came into existence from nothing.4 While there are a variety of models that, at best, delay the problem further into the past, none can escape the ultimate reality that even the very substance of the universe has a beginning.
-These facts also negate eternal, cyclical models of the universe found in many eastern religions in which the universe has always existed, and God shares in its eternal, immortal essence.
+Thus, even secular scientists agree that the universe came into existence from nothing.4 While there are a variety of models that, at best, delay the problem further into the past, none can escape the ultimate reality that even the very substance of the universe had a beginning.
+These facts also negate eternal, cyclical models of the universe found in many eastern religions in which the universe has always existed.
 The universe is finite.
 It began to exist, and there was no matter before it.

 The Bible is clear that God commanded even the very substance of all created things into existence from nothing.
 Those who revered the Bible in ancient times understood and repeatedly articulated this.
 Modern scientific observations have only further verified this divinely revealed truth.
 God commanded things that did not exist to exist, and they did.
 This is the power of our omnipotent God.